hadley/adv-r/First-class-functions.md

 <!--
 ## Pure functions

-Why pure functions are easy to reason about.
+Why pure functions are easy to reason about:
+Always easier to reason about things locally.

 Ways in which functions can have side effects
  -->